Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 If you are familiar with the nuances of digital marketing, you’ll know that marketing professionals often refer to inbound marketing as “magnetic.”
 But do you know why?

-In other words, the inbound strategy will bring in the most suitable prospects, helping people resolve their queries efficiently.
-Through software tools, you can track if the marketing strategies have the desired effect across several platforms.
+In other words, effective inbound marketing strategies will target and attract the most suitable prospects, helping people find solutions to their problems efficiently.
+You can track if the marketing strategies have the desired effect across several platforms through software tools.
+Potential customers and inbound leads are nurtured through the marketing funnel by exposing them to relevant content and brand experiences.

 A. How Does Inbound Marketing Work?